YottaDB/YDBDoc/MessageRecovery/errors.rst

 NOSOCKHANDLE
 ---------------------

-NOSOCKHANDLE, No socket handle specified in WRITE/PASS
+NOSOCKHANDLE, No socket handle specified in WRITE /PASS

-Run Time Error: WRITE/PASS was called without specifying at least one socket handle to pass.
+Run Time Error: WRITE /PASS was called without specifying at least one socket handle to pass.

-Action: Make sure the code is specifying at least one socket handle.
+Action: Make sure the code specifies at least one socket handle.

 ----------------
 NOSPACECRE